multi-coop/datami-website-content/texts/examples/en/clients/decider_ensemble-ressources.md

 - The Observatory of civic tech & digital democracy, which analyzes the technical, economic, political and social issues raised by civic tech and assesses the effects of the use of digital technology in participatory approaches.

 Find all our events and all our work on our website: www.deciderensemble.com

+---

+## For more info

+- Find all the events and work of the think tank Décider Ensemble: https://www.deciderensemble.com